-SES leverages assessments carried out by Private Investments Due Diligence and Manager Solutions teams; this due diligence benefits the financial product in the following ways:
+The Strategy leverages a dedicated Sustainable Investment team that collaborates with Due Diligence and Manager Selection teams; this due diligence benefits the financial product in the following ways:

 - We apply certain criteria to assess and monitor underlying instruments.
-Managers are reviewed through a "4P" due diligence process answering the question - "Does the strategy have the People, Philosophy, Process, and Performance in place to deliver competitive returns in-line with its investment objectives?"
-This also includes a review of the investment managers' processes regarding ESG broadly, as cited in their materials and disclosures. - o We assess, measure, and monitor manager performance against traditional market benchmarks. - We engage with fund managers to understand the ways in which they incorporate sustainability risk, environmental, and social considerations into the management of their portfolios.
+Managers are reviewed through a "4P" due diligence process answering the question "Does the Strategy have the People, Philosophy, Process, and Performance in place to deliver competitive returns in-line with its investment objectives?"
+This also includes a review of the investment managers' processes regarding ESG broadly, as cited in their materials and disclosures. - We assess, measure, and monitor manager performance against traditional market benchmarks. - We engage with fund managers to understand the ways in which they incorporate sustainability risk, environmental, and social considerations into the management of their portfolios.